The Challenge Brief Explained

 "Can I change the design?"

-Minor deviations for accessibility or technical reasons are fine.
+For Design Challenges, minor deviations for accessibility or technical reasons are fine.
 Document significant changes in your README.
 Don't redesign the entire project.
+For Product Challenges, the design is entirely up to you — use the brand kit as your foundation.

 "What if I can't implement something?"